pteich/slackstatus/README.md

 slackstatus "message body" --webhook=https://hooks.slack.com/services/XXXX --color=good --chanel=status --user=slackstatus --footer="V1.0.0" --iconemoji=":monkey_face:"
 ```

-You can also pipe your message text from another output like so:
+You can also pipe your message text from another output:
 ```shell
 echo "message text" | slackstatus --color=good
 ```

-All flag values can also be pre-set in a config file `.slackstatus.yml` in the current directory or your `$HOME` like so:
+All flag values can also be pre-set in a config file `.slackstatus.yml` in the current directory or in your `$HOME` like so:
 ```yaml
 webhook: https://hooks.slack.com/services/XXXX
 user: slackstatus